JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/whole_wdl_process.rst

 5) Test your image on cori
 --------------------------

-Test the docker container on cori.nersc.gov.
+Test the docker container on cori.NERSC.gov.
 You'll need to use shifter instead of docker to run your workflow.

 example: